-- B. Background check requirements for certified preschool or nursery school programs operated by accredited private schools are at § 63.2-1717 of the Code of Virginia. - C. Background check requirements for children's residential facilities, including child-caring institutions, are in 22 VAC 42-10 and in § 63.2-1726 of the Code of Virginia. - D. Background check requirements for child day centers or family day homes that are not licensed, registered, approved, or exempt from licensure and receive federal, state or local child care funds are at § 63.2-1725 of the Code of Virginia.
+- A. Background check requirements for certified preschool or nursery school programs operated by accredited private schools are at §63.2-1717 in the Code. - B. Background check requirements for children's residential facilities, including child-caring institutions, are in the Virginia Administrative Code at 22 VAC 42-10 10 et seq. and §63.2-1726 in the Code. - C. Background check requirements for child day centers or family day homes that are not licensed, registered, approved, or exempt from licensure and receive federal, state or local child care funds are at §63.2-1725 in the Code.

-- 22 VAC 40-191-40.
-Identifying who is covered by this regulation. - A. This regulation applies to: - 1.
-Licensed family day homes; - 2.
-Licensed family day systems; - 3.
-Family day homes approved by family day systems; - 4.
-Licensed child-placing agencies; - 5.
-Licensed independent foster homes; - 6.
+22 VAC 40-191-40.
+Identifying who is covered by this regulation

+This regulation applies to:

+- 1. Licensed family day homes;

+- 2. Licensed family day systems;

+- 3. Family day homes approved by family day systems;

+- 4. Licensed child-placing agencies;

+- 5. Licensed independent foster homes; - 6.
 Foster and adoptive homes approved by child-placing agencies; - 7.
 Voluntarily registered family day homes; and - 8.
-Religious exempt child day centers. - B. Background checks are required at the time of initial application. - 1.
+Religious exempt child day centers. - A. Background checks are required at the time of initial application. - 1.
 These background checks are required at the time of application for licensure, registration, or approval:

 Who What When

-Any applicant Sworn statement Upon application for
+Any applicant Sworn statement or Upon application for

-or affirmation, licensure or registration as
+affirmation, search of licensure or registration as a

-search of central a child welfare agency
+central registry, and child welfare agency

-registry, and

-criminal history
+criminal history record

-record check
+check

 Any agent at the time of Same Same

-application who is or will be
+application who is or will

-involved in the day-to-day
+be involved in the day-to-

-operations of the child welfare
+day operations of the child

-agency or who is or will be
+welfare agency or who is or

-alone with, in control of, or
+will be alone with, in

+control of, or supervising

-supervising one or more of the
+one or more of the children

-children

-Any other adult living in the Same Upon application for
+Any other adult living in Same Upon application for

-home of an applicant for licensure or registration as
+the home of an applicant licensure or registration as a

-licensure or registration as a a family day home
+for licensure or registration family day home

-family day home, or any
+as a family day home, or

-existing employee or volunteer
+any existing employee or

+volunteer

-Prospective foster or adoptive Same Upon request for approval
+Prospective foster or Same Upon request for approval

-parent by child-placing agency
+adoptive parent by child-placing agency

-Operator of family day home Same Upon request for approval
+Operator of family day Same Upon request for approval

-requesting approval by family by family day system
+home requesting approval by family day system

-day system
+by family day system

-Any other adult residing in the Same Upon request by operator
+Any other adult residing in Same Upon request by operator

-family day home requesting for approval by family day
+the family day home for approval by family day

+requesting approval and system

-approval and any employee or system
+any employee or volunteer

-volunteer of a family day home
+of a family day home

-Specific information related to persons aged 14 to 18 is found in subdivisions C 4 and 5 of this section.
+Specific information related to persons, aged 14 to 18, is found in sections